learnlytica-live-assessments/python-march25-org-john-01/README.md

 # CS101 Assignment Repository

 This repository contains your assignments for CS101.
-Follow the instructions below to get started..
+Follow the instructions below to get started.

 ## Setup Instructions